astros3x/Crysis/README.md

 > **FAQs**:
 > - Use of discord nuker with bot requires admin permissions.
 > - If you need help with the software check the discord server.
-> - How to join crysis discord server:
->   - Get a license key.
->   - Dm crysis discord bot using ?auth <token>.
+> - To join crysis discord server contact our discord bot with ?help.
  --------------------------------------
 > [!CAUTION]
 > The developer and contributors are not responsible for any misuse of this software.